gloaysa/weeklyPrompts/Part_1-Front_End/w1/dynamiCalculator/README.md

 Remove the arguments 'a, b, c' from your calculator.
 Use the builtin javascript '[arguments](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments)' feature to dynamically access any number of arguments.

 Make you calculator a method in a new object and give that object a property called 'operations' and is an array.
-Next give the calculator a method that adds new operations objects to the ‘dynCalc.operations’ array.
+Next give the calculator a method that adds new operations objects to the ‘dynamicCalculator.operations’ array.
 Finally create a method that takes the name of an operation and numbers.
 It will find the operation by that name and execute it with the numbers.

 ---